mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ## Automation/Continuous Integration

 After ditching Disqus last year to [roll my own static-based solution]({{ site.url }}{% post_url /articles/2016-08-21-jekyll-static-comments %}) powered by [**Staticman**](https://staticman.net/), I needed to find a better way of deploying the site.
-Merging in new comments, pulling those commits down, building the site locally, and then deploying to my web server wasn't ideal.
+Merging in new comments, manually pulling those commits down, manually building the site locally, and then deploying to my web server wasn't ideal.

 With some research I determined a continuous integration[^ci] platform like **Travis CI**[^ci-platforms] that integrates with GitHub was what I needed.

 [^ci]: Continuous integration is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.

 [^ci-platforms]: There are several CI platforms and services out there that can automate testing, building, and deploying a JAMstack site.
-[Circle CI](https://circleci.com/), [Codeship](https://www.codeship.io/), [Travis CI][travis-ci], [GitLab CI](https://ci.gitlab.org/), and [Netlify](https://www.netlify.com/) to name a few.
+[Netlify](https://www.netlify.com/), [Circle CI](https://circleci.com/), [Codeship](https://www.codeship.io/), [Travis CI][travis-ci], and [GitLab CI](https://ci.gitlab.org/) to name a few.

 Setting things up with Travis CI wasn't too painful, but there was some trial and error getting dependencies squared away.
 I'd suggest reading through [their documentation](https://docs.travis-ci.com/) but the basic idea is:

 1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account and grant it access.
-2. Add a [`.travis.yml`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/.travis.yml) file to your repository to tell Travis CI how to build and deploy it.
+2. Configure the build and deployment scripts with a [`.travis.yml`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/.travis.yml) file.
+3. Set the type of triggers[^triggers] that initiate a build.

-3. Set if you want Travis CI to build on branch updates, pull requests, or both.
+[^triggers]: Branch updates, pull requests, or both.
-4. Trigger a Travis CI build anytime a Git commit is pushed.

 ### Travis CI Config

-Let's take a closer look at step 2, the `.travis.yml` config file and how I setup everything.
+Let's take a closer look the `.travis.yml` config file and how I've set it up.

-Jekyll is a Ruby static site generator so naturally we'll want this:

 ```yaml
 language: ruby